rohanmistry231/50-Days-of-DSA-in-Python/Day 1/Readme.md

             j -= 1
     return res
 ```
--Explanation: This method uses two pointers, starting from both ends of the array.
+- Explanation: This method uses two pointers, starting from both ends of the array.
 It compares the squares and inserts the larger value at the correct position in the result array.
--Time Complexity: O(n) due to the single pass through the array.
+- Time Complexity: O(n) due to the single pass through the array.
--Space Complexity: O(n) for the result array.
+- Space Complexity: O(n) for the result array.

 #### **Problem 2: Monotonic Array **
 - **Problem Statement**: Determine if the given array is monotonic (either non-decreasing or non-increasing).